-The Committee have reviewed the audit plan, and progress against, it on a continual basis.
-To date the Committee have received and considered the results of eight internal audits.
-This includes a 'follow on' audit which assessed the progress of recommendations and actions from audits conducted by the previous internal audit partner.
-This covered contract management, business continuity, asset management, supplier management and risk management.
+The Committee have reviewed the audit plan, and progress against it on a continual basis.
+The Committee received and considered the results of ten internal audits.
+This included a 'follow on' audit which assessed the progress of recommendations and actions from audits conducted by the previous internal audit partner covering contract management, business continuity, asset management, supplier management and risk management.

-The internal audit on the Assurance Framework received a 'substantial assurance' rating, and five audits received 'reasonable assurance'.
+The internal audit on the Assurance Framework received a 'substantial assurance' rating, and five received reasonable assurance.
 The Cyber Security audit received a 'partial assurance' rating.
-Subsequent to this, the Committee received a detailed report and presentation on the Authority's Cyber Security arrangements and action plan to provide further assurance.
+Subsequent to this, the Committee received a detailed report and presentation on the Authority's Cyber Security arrangements to provide further assurance.

-2023/24 audit assignments and assurance opinions can be found in annex A. To date the audits have resulted in 28 low audit recommendations, 16 medium and five high audit recommendations.
+The 2023/24 Internal Audit Plan has been delivered to the agreed timetable.
+The final reports on Governance, and a second 'Follow up' audit, are scheduled to be considered by the Committee at their meeting on 17th July 2024.
+The audit assignments and assurance opinions can be found in annex A. The audits have resulted in 29 low audit recommendations, 16 medium and five high audit recommendations.